IFA seeks senior counsel review of land tax

-The Irish Farmers' Association (IFA) has sought a senior counsel review of the legislation governing the residential zoned land tax (RZLT).
+The IFA has sought a senior counsel review of the legislation governing the residential zoned land tax (RZLT).

-A senior barrister, specialised in legislation and constitutional rights, is preparing a legal viewpoint on the Finance Act and its subsequent imposition of the RZLT on active farmers, the Irish Farmers Journal can reveal.

 “The State is entitled to impose tax on land [but] it’s an interference with the property rights that you have,” he said.